Firestark/project/README.md

 <br>

 Firestark is a **non mvc PHP7 framework** which separates business logic from implementation logic.
 Firestark achieves this separation by giving you a special architecture that completely rids the business logic from outside dependencies.
 Instead the implementation logic is responsible for dependencies and speaks with the businnes logic to make a working application.
-This way the business logic becomes a very simple and readable layer to work in.
+This way the business logic is a very simple and readable layer to work in.

 An example project can be found [here](https://github.com/firestark/goalstark)